Reds 2 (Mellis 4, O'Grady 50)

 It must be said that it was all Barnsley, and Hull’s frustration was growing as they struggled to string two passes together.

 Before half time it was almost 2-0 as Reuben Noble-Lazarus took on three Hull defenders and worked his way into the box before dragging inches wide.
 It would have been a contender for goal of the season.

 Five minutes into the second half Oakwell was absolutely bouncing because Chris O'Grady thumped in right in front of the Ponty End.
-It was a fine finish from just inside the area after the front-man appeared to thwart his team-mate Dagnall's efforts at an attempt on goal.
+It was a fine finish after the ball dropped kindly in the box 12 yards out.

-The Reds were in control and Quinn's afternoon was summed up when he fell over the ball whilst trying a fancy trick down the left flank.
+The Reds were in control and Quinn's afternoon was summed up when he fell over the ball whilst trying a fancy trick.

 Jason Scotland replaced goal-scorer Jacob Mellis on 66 minutes.
 Chances were few and far between with Luke Steele barely having to throw his cap on a few.
 Although Jay Simpson had a decent chance with a volley 10 yards out but Wiseman got in the way with a great block.

 Proschwitz nodded down but wide as Elmohamady whipped in a decent cross from the right, but that was the best second-placed Hull could muster.

 After an instrumental display from the returning Kelvin Etuhu, he pulled up with cramp on 77 minutes but carried on, thankfully.
 The Reds did make another chance with Chris Dagnall coming off for Jim McNulty.